MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} urban road network is a highly complex system, including a large number of closely connected road segments and intersections.
-When certain important nodes are affected by traffic accidents, natural disasters, or other anomalies, they can cause traffic congestion in the surrounding areas and even a large-scale collapse of the road network.
-Thus, the accurate identification of important nodes in road networks is crucial for assisting urban planning and improving network reliability and resistance against adversity.
+\IEEEPARstart{U}{rban} road networks are highly complex and include numerous closely connected road segments and intersections.
+When certain important nodes are affected by traffic accidents, natural disasters, or other anomalies, they can cause traffic congestion in the surrounding areas and even large-scale collapse of road networks.
+Thus, the accurate identification of important nodes in a road network is crucial for assisting urban planning and improving network reliability and resistance to adversity.